jivison/STEM-SLAM/help/READMEs/add_sensor.md

 ### Step 2:
 Change ```data_type``` to the data type your sensor will be producing, examples include: &nbsp;methane_levels, networkdetails, or noise_level.

 As per the comment, it cannot contain spaces or special characters.
-Tr to keep it all lowercase.
+Try to keep it all lowercase.

 ### Step 3:
 Add your code!